microsoft/qsharp/katas/content/multi_qubit_gates/index.md

     "title": "Ket-Bra Representation"
 })

-Same as in the case of single-qubit gates, we can represent multi-qubit gates using Dirac notation.
+Same as in the case of single-qubit gates, you can represent multi-qubit gates using Dirac notation.

 > Recall that kets represent column vectors and bras represent row vectors.
 For any ket $\ket{\psi}$, the corresponding bra is its adjoint (conjugate transpose): $\bra{\psi} = \ket{\psi}^\dagger$.
 >
 > Kets and bras are used to express inner and outer products.
 The inner product of $\ket{\phi}$ and $\ket{\psi}$ is the matrix product of $\bra{\phi}$ and $\ket{\psi}$, denoted as $\braket{\phi|\psi}$, and their outer product is the matrix product of $\ket{\phi}$ and $\bra{\psi}$, denoted as $\ket{\phi}\bra{\psi}$.
 >
-> As we've seen in the Single-Qubit Gates kata, kets and bras can be used to represent matrices.
+> As you've seen in the Single-Qubit Gates kata, kets and bras can be used to represent matrices.
 The outer product of two vectors of the same size produces a square matrix.
-We can use a linear combination of several outer products of simple vectors (such as basis vectors) to express any square matrix.
+You can use a linear combination of several outer products of simple vectors (such as basis vectors) to express any square matrix.

 Let's consider ket-bra representation of the $CNOT$ gate: